France

 Controller-General of the places of deprivation of liberty (CGLPL), “Avis du 11 février 2022 relatif à l’interprétariat et à la compréhension des personnes privées de liberté”. (in French) ↩

-Foreign prisoners are entitled to legal aid
+Foreign nationals are entitled to legal aid

 Illegal residency is no longer considered an indictable offence per se, but its consequences may be.